amirreza-m95/LXRGym/README.md

   - Or in order to reproduce results from the paper without running the data_processing notebook, please download all files from [here](https://drive.google.com/drive/folders/1nD0_5asi4B9dyUN_JYoYT5QJPYeAMWCD?usp=sharing) from the relevant folder <dataset_name> to data_preprocessing folder according to the data set you need to run on.
 + On every notebook, please specify the "data_name" variable to be 'ML1M'/'Yahoo'/'Pinterest', and the "recommender_name" variable to be 'MLP'/'VAE'.
 + You can train your oun LXR with the 'LXR_training' notebook, test your results in 'metrics' notebook, and test new explanation methods using 'metrics' notebook.

+Let's check the results and approach of this method.